steffenhartleib/CustomerSegmentationFlashDeal/CustomerLifetTimeValue_US.md

-# Customer Segmentation and Valuation of Customer Data Base
+# Customer Segmentation and Valuation of Customer Data Base - US ONLY
 Steffen Hartleib
 2017-02-22